Goldenrevolver/ValheimMiniMods/ChangeShieldStyle/ChangeShieldStyle/Package/README.md

-This mod allows you to change the style of a shield at any point after crafting it.
+This mod allows you to change the style of a shield or linen cape at any point after crafting it.

-Simply walk up to a workbench or forge and use your shield on it the same way you offer items to a boss altar.
+Simply walk up to a workbench or forge and use your shield or linen cape on it the same way you offer items to a boss altar.

 It will cycle through all possible options.
 Enjoy changing your fashion!